Andranomeva

 Andranomeva is a town and commune (kaominina) in Madagascar.
 It belongs to the district of Boriziny, which is a part of Sofia Region.
-The population of the commune was estimated at approximately 11,000 in the 2001 commune census.
+The population of the commune was estimated at 11,000 in the 2001 commune census.

 Primary and junior level secondary education are available in town.
 About 90% of the population of the commune are farmers.
 The most important crop is rice, while other important products are maize and cassava.
 Fishing employs 10% of the population.